 The fact that Staten Island is pretty far from Manhattan added to the lack of connection to its subway network makes connecting to the other boroughs a bit of a challenge.

-A limited number of trains and do not connect the whole of the borough making transportation options scarce.
+A limited number of trains and do not connect the whole of the borough making transportation service options scarce.

 Distances are long so walking from one location to the other may result in a miles-long walk and not a suitable option for all.